redox-os/website/content/news/this-month-251130.md

 ## Build System Submodule Removal

-Jeremy Soller merged the submodules into the build system repository to allow faster development and testing, who didn't updated the build system yet should backup your changes and run the `make distclean pull container_clean all` command or download a new build system copy and build from scratch.
+Jeremy Soller unified the build system repositories, merging the submodules into the [main build system repository](https://gitlab.redox-os.org/redox-os/redox).
+This will help to simplify build system improvements, keep everything synchronized, and allow faster development and testing.

+If you haven't updated your build system yet, you should backup your changes, and either run the `make distclean pull container_clean all` command, or download a new build system copy (`git clone https://gitlab.redox-os.org/redox-os/redox.git`) and build from scratch.

 ## More GitLab Protection

-After frequent GtiLab slowdowns we discovered that bots were using our CI for cryptomining (again) and AI scrapers consuming the server resources making it very slow, thus we increased our protection which cnaged some things:
+After suffering frequent GitLab slowdowns, we discovered that bots were using our CI for cryptomining (again) and AI scrapers were consuming the server resources making it very slow.
+As a consequence, we increased our protection, which changed some things:

-- Only maintainers can run CI jobs
+- By default, only maintainers can run CI jobs.
+If you are working on solving CI problems, let us know and we can discuss temporary access to CI.
-- Git code push using SSH was disabled, now all contributors need to use HTTPS with a PAT (Personal Access Token)
+- Git code push using SSH has been disabled until we find a way to fix it.
+All contributors will need to use HTTPS with a PAT (Personal Access Token) for `git push` usage.

-Read [this](https://doc.redox-os.org/book/signing-in-to-gitlab.html#setting-up-pat) section to learn how to configure your PAT on Git.
+The book has been updated with instructions on [how to configure your PAT](https://doc.redox-os.org/book/signing-in-to-gitlab.html#setting-up-pat).

 ## Kernel Improvements